This Anti-Aging Nutrient Heals Your Thyroid, Revs Metabolism, and Prevents Disease

 Eating a balanced diet is important to our overall health, especially as we age.
 As time goes along, we need to make sure we’re supporting our bodies with the foods we eat and supplements we take.
 If you’ve ever had trouble with your thyroid or metabolism or are just looking to defend yourself against age-related diseases, selenium is a nutrient powerhouse that should be on your radar.

 Selenium is a trace element found in the body that is necessary for several of its functions.
 This mineral is a key player when it comes to aging, as it mostly affects the thyroid and has shown to be an effective treatment for a number of diseases.

 A powerful antioxidant, selenium helps to neutralize toxic free radicals, thereby reducing oxidative stress which can cause illness.
 Its antioxidant qualities help to protect healthy cells from damage and ward off diseases.
 One review of studies that included over 350,000 people, found that having high blood levels of selenium defended against certain cancers, including breast, colon, prostate, and lung — and that was selenium just from food sources, not even supplements!
 It’s believed that selenium protects the body from cancer cells because it provides a boost to the immune system by reducing DNA damage and oxidative stress.
 Impressive!

 And on top of protecting against cancer, selenium has been found to ward off other age-related ailments, thanks to its anti-inflammatory properties, many speculate.
 For example, increased selenium levels in the blood have been associated with a decreased risk of coronary heart disease.
 And in the case of age-related mental decline, one study demonstrated that selenium from both food and supplements improved memory in patients with Alzheimer’s.
-Another study showed that patients with Alzheimer’s had decreased levels of selenium.
+Another study showed that patients with Alzheimer’s had selenium deficiency.